 “The widespread disorder and violence of the war-lord period disrupted foreign trade as well as endangering foreigners.
 At the same time, the impotence of the central government during the warlord years served as an open invitation to foreigners to fish in China’s troubled waters.
 Foreign influence occurred in several ways and at several levels, but the two most important involved further control over China’s economic resources and supplying aid to selected warlords.
 Japan was by far the worst offender in using warlord disunity to force new concessions from China.
 The other powers were satisfied to wring the maximum profit from the privileges already permitted under treaties from the Qing era.”

-James E. Sheridan
+James E. Sheridan, historian